chengchengzheng/Final-Project/README.md

 **· Awbari，Libya （April 2025,Dry season）**

-# 13.Environmental Cost of the Project
+# ！13.Environmental Cost of the Project

-This project emphasizes **sustainable AI practices** by using an energy-efficient, cloud-based workflow.
-The flood detection process was executed with minimal computational resources—without GPU acceleration or local infrastructure—using CPU-based operations on **Google Colab**, which leverages shared resources.
+This project was conducted using the Google Colab platform, focusing on the detection of flood-affected areas through the analysis of Sentinel-2 satellite imagery.
+The workflow included calculating the Normalized Difference Water Index (NDWI) and applying K-Means clustering to classify flooded and non-flooded regions.
+Below is an overview of the estimated environmental cost:

+1. Computational Resources

+Platform: Google Colab (standard CPU environment) Number of runs: Approximately 20
+Average run time per session: ~5 minutes
+Estimated total run time: Less than 2 hours Approximate energy consumption: 0.05–0.1 kWh
+(Based on general estimates for CPU-based Python computations)

+2. Data Usage

+The analysis was based on a small number of Sentinel-2 images (2–3 scenes) All images were cropped to regional areas to minimize processing load No deep learning models or GPU-intensive training was involved

+3. Energy Efficiency Measures

+All experiments were run on CPU to reduce energy usage Data processing was streamlined with minimal computation overhead Cloud computing infrastructure (Colab) was used instead of local high-power hardware

+4. Conclusion

+This project was designed with sustainability in mind by adopting a lightweight, cloud-based computing workflow.
+The entire flood detection pipeline was executed without the use of GPU acceleration or any large-scale model training.
+Instead, all geospatial analysis and classification tasks were performed using basic CPU operations on Google Colab—a platform that allows shared access to cloud computing resources.
+As a result, the environmental footprint of this project remained minimal, making it an efficient and eco-conscious approach to remote sensing research.

 ## 14. Carbon Emissions Measured with codecarbon